-With Omarosa Manigault in the “Big Brother: Celebrity Edition” house, it obviously wasn’t going to take long for conversations to move away from the politics of the game to the politics of the real world.
-And with Keshia Knight Pulliam willing to talk about the hate that Donald Trump’s campaign incited, it didn’t take long for Manigault to bring up Bill Cosby.
+With Omarosa Manigault Newman in the “Big Brother: Celebrity Edition” house, it obviously wasn’t going to take long for conversations to move away from the politics of the game to the politics of the real world.
+And with Keshia Knight Pulliam willing to talk about the hate that Donald Trump’s campaign incited, it didn’t take long for Omarosa to bring up Bill Cosby.

 “You stood strong by somebody who you have known and have been loyal to and who [has] supported you, and people judged you for that.
-But only know the inner workings of your relationship with Mr. Cosby,” Manigault said.
+But only know the inner workings of your relationship with Mr. Cosby,” Omarosa said.
 “That’s the same thing with me and Mr. Trump.”

 The moment came in the Feb.
 8 episode, which was only the second of the 13 episode run.
-Manigault was telling fellow houseguest Shannon Elizabeth that it had been “incredibly hard” to shoulder what she had for the last two years.
+Omarosa was telling fellow houseguest Shannon Elizabeth that it had been “incredibly hard” to shoulder what she had for the last two years.

 Pulliam said comparing the two relationships were like “apples and oranges.”

 “It’s a different relationship because this man is running our country and being the voice of a whole country of people,” she said.